-M.A. in Counseling Psychology, Supervision and Leadership in Community Mental Health Concentration
+M.A. in Counseling Psychology, Supervision and Leadership in Community Mental Health Concentration in Chicago

 Within the mental health practice, there is opportunity for counselors and managers to assume responsibility and leadership to guide colleagues in providing ethical and effective mental health services to the larger community.
 Students in the Supervision and Leadership in Community Mental Health concentration are equipped with fundamental concepts and theories as well as the initial skills needed to provide both clinical and management supervision in community mental health settings.
 They are trained to understand the individual and developmental differences in the supervisory relationship as well as explore processes involved in the management of supervisees.
 Current issues in leadership and supervision in community mental health practice are explored.
 Subjects such as ethical and legal considerations; cross-cultural supervision; methodological considerations in supervision; supervisor development and training; and program development management are also addressed.

 The Supervision and Leadership in community mental health courses that make up this concentration effectively prepare graduates to work with a variety of emotional and psychological conditions in culturally diverse populations.
 Our faculty members are experienced practitioners in the field and teach students the ethical and professional guidelines for both counseling psychology and counseling practitioners.
 Students learn the theoretical frameworks and scientific bases of master's level counseling psychology.

 Curriculum incorporates the eight content areas outlined by the National Board of Certified Counselors, preparing students to sit for Professional Counselor licensure in Illinois (LPC and LCPC).

 • Year 2: 700-hour (minimum) placement experience• Chicago: sites meet Licensed Supervisor standards